Insurance for Your Addiction Treatment Needs

 The Affordable Care Act specifies that insurers might not place spending limits on annual or lifetime amounts in the plan.
 A plan that is purchased with your state should provide coverage on substance abuse or mental health services.

 Substance use disorders treatment is one of the 10 essential health benefits that insurance plans must cover in California.
-With that said, does Obamacare cover drug rehab?
+With that said, does Obamacare or the Affordable Care Act cover drug rehab?
 The answer is yes.
 However, a policy might not cover drug rehab services in full.

 Luxury amenities may not be covered by certain plans.
-Though, Obamacare ensures health insurance covers many drug rehab services, like detox programs.
-We can interpret a policy to help patients get the most out of Obamacare.
+But the Affordable Care Act ensures health insurance covers many drug rehab services, like detox programs.
+We can interpret a policy to help patients get the help they need.

 Mental health is just as important as physical health.
-A core belief behind Obamacare is that mental health services must be covered.
+A core belief behind the Affordable Care Act is that mental health services must be covered.
 This includes medicine, therapy, and counseling.
 New Directions for Women recognizes the power of several therapies:

 - Cognitive behavioral therapy: Focuses on how subconscious thoughts affect people’s actions